firasuke/mussel/README.md

 * Alexander Barris (AwlsomeAlex)

 ## License
-mussel is licensed under the Internet Systems Consortium (ISC) license.
+`mussel` is licensed under the Internet Systems Consortium (ISC) license.

 ## Dedication
-mussel is dedicated to all those that believe setting up a cross compiler targetting musl libc is a complicated process.
+`mussel` is dedicated to all those that believe setting up a cross compiler targeting musl libc is a complicated process.

 ## Community
 * [Discord](https://discord.gg/b6r2p3z)